Today I am an out and proud gay man. I am out in every facet of my life. But this has not always been the case.

 When I discovered that I was gay at fourteen, I quickly learned that this was something I needed to hide.
-As a teenager I did not have a great self image.
-I was never good at organized sports and was on the outside of the ‘in group’ at my small high school.
+As a teenager, I did not have a great self-image.
+I was never good at organized sports and was on the outside of the ‘in-group’ at my small private high school.
 I could not throw or catch a ball.
-The rules of baseball, football and soccer eluded me.
+The rules of baseball, football, and soccer eluded me.
 I was overweight until I was fourteen and always seemed to be on the outside looking in

-When I did ask an adult that I respected, at sixteen years of age, was there a way to change from homosexuality, she directed me towards a therapy and therapist that assured me I could change through an intensive form of body therapy combined with psychotherapy.
+When I did ask an adult that I respected, at sixteen years of age, was there a way to change from homosexuality, she directed me towards a particular therapy and therapist that assured me I could change through an intensive form of body therapy combined with psychotherapy developed by Wilhelm Reich.
 I was in this therapy with two different therapists for over eleven years, but no change ever came.

-There were a few reasons I felt the need to come out so broadly: I was looking for a way to give back and wanted join the board of an non-profit organization serving the LGBT community, and I wanted to be open about my sexual orientation as I did so.
-I wanted to go be able to go to a company sponsored event or fund raising gala and bring a date.
-I also had this feeling that coming out would open up new opportunities, that I could not see clearly, but would occur once I had come out.
+There were a few reasons I felt the need to come out so broadly: I was looking for a way to give back and wanted to join the board of a non-profit organization serving the LGBT community, and I wanted to be open about my sexual orientation as I did so.
+I wanted to go be able to go to a company-sponsored event or fundraising gala and bring a date.
+I also had this feeling that coming out would open up new opportunities, that I could not see clearly, but was sure that new opportunities would occur once I had come out.
 Lastly, I wanted to own my own story, and ensure that people heard from me directly about who I was and not through the grapevine.

-Five month after beginning to come out, with an introduction from an executive at my company, I was able to join the board of a non-profit LGBT health center.
-The week after I began to come out I went to two large fund raising gala’s that my company bought tables at–with a male date!
-The surprising opportunity coming out created, which I could not have foreseen was at work.
-I was asked to be the executive sponsor for our newly envisioned LGBT Associate Resource Group and became the driving force behind the groups creation.
+Five months after beginning to come out, with an introduction from an executive at my company, I was able to join the board of a non-profit LGBT health center.
+The week after I began to come out I went to two large fundraising gala’s that my company bought tables at–with a male date!
+The surprising opportunities that coming out created, which I could not have foreseen was at work.
+I was asked to be the executive sponsor for our newly envisioned LGBT Associate Resource Group and became the driving force behind the group’s creation.
 I was living the dream that I had envisioned.

-These are the highlights of the events and life story that have formed my identity.
-The process I embarked on five years ago to make large dramatic changes in my life have forged a new, more powerful and stronger identity, and makes up who I am today.
+These are the highlights of the events and my life story that have formed my identity.
+The process I embarked on five years ago to make large dramatic changes in my life have forged a new, more powerful, and stronger identity, and makes me who I am today.